Boardable Groups & Committees

 Will new members see past content?

-By default, they’ll see all group documents, goals, and meetings.
+By default, new members will see all current group documents, goals, and meetings.
 If access is needed to past discussions, tasks, and polls, you can always manually add the new member to those items.
+This gives your organization control over how much historical context to share during a transition, without overwhelming someone on their first day.

 Can groups collaborate across committees?